 Sequenced course requirements and Waiving Into Higher Level Courses

 Augustana courses that are sequenced require successful completion of the previous course to continue in the sequence.
 Successful completion is defined by a minimum of a passing grade or in some cases a higher grade may be required, when noted in the course description.
 In particular, this applies to the first year foreign language courses.
 In some cases, students may start at an advanced or intermediate level based on one of the following:

 - Official placement test administered and recorded by the college

 - Transfer coursework (or dual enrollment credit) equivalent

 - Advanced Placement (AP), International Baccalaureate (IB) and A-Level scores that meet with college policy standards.

 Once these credits have been applied to the student record, they may not be waived or removed.
 In addition, once a student enrolls in a course, successful completion is required (as designated on the course) to continue in the next course in the sequence.

 The first year FYI sequence is an exception to this policy.
-Students may continue in FYI-102 and 103 with a failing grade, but must repeat courses until they have successfully completed all courses in the sequence to meet the graduation requirement.
+Students may continue in FYI-102 with a failing grade, but must repeat courses until they have successfully completed all courses in the sequence to meet the graduation requirement.

 AS&D/EPC November 2013